(Back to the Crossroads Search main page)

 AgingStats.gov (Federal Interagency Forum on Aging-Related Statistics)

 This site features a biennial report called Older Americans: Key Indicators of Well-Being that covers key indicators selected to portray aspects of the lives of older Americans and their families.
 The report is divided into five subject areas: population, economics, health status, health risks and behaviors, and health care.
 Key indicators are also available in Excel spreadsheet format.
 Reports are available back to 2000.
+Its Resources page provides links to the web sites of ongoing, federally sponsored surveys relevant to the aging.

 AIDS Data Animation Project (CIESIN)